The Founder's Guide to

 Dakota Venture Group (DVG) was founded in 2006 in Grand Forks, North Dakota, as the first student-run venture capital fund in the United States.
 Established with contributions from Bart Holaday and the Dakota Foundation, DVG aims to provide University of North Dakota students with opportunities to engage in venture capital and angel investing.
 The organization has evolved to become a significant player in the Midwest startup ecosystem.

 Currently, DVG manages two primary funds: the Innovation Fund and Harvest Fund I. The Innovation Fund is structured as an Evergreen Fund, designed to empower startups in the Midwest.
-Harvest Fund I, launched in 2012, focuses on high-growth, early-stage ventures while enhancing student learning through hands-on involvement in due diligence and portfolio management.
-DVG continues to promote innovation and economic growth in the Midwest, with a commitment to supporting startups across various sectors.
+Harvest Fund I, launched in 2012, focuses on investing in high-growth, early-stage ventures while enhancing student learning through hands-on involvement in due diligence and portfolio management.
+DVG's commitment to fostering innovation and economic growth in the Midwest is evident in its investment strategy and educational initiatives.

 Learn More